sushanth-d/visual_c_pic-viewer/README.md

 The project is a Microsoft windows application to open pictures of any format from any folder in the windows computer.
 The application also allows the user to edit the RGB(Red, Green, Blue) component of the picture.

 MyForm.cpp (within Abcd) is the file where the code for every control element can be found.

+Step-by-step details of the project is illustrated in Visual Studio Project.docx.